Kyuu-Ji/htb-write-up/valentine/write-up-valentine.md

 On the web page on port 80 there is an image of a bleeding heart which is the logo of the **Heartbleed** vulnerability, so maybe that is a hint to exploit that.
 This vulnerability allows an attacker to leak data from the memory.

-Before exploiting that lets look for hidden directories with **Gobuster**:
+Before exploiting that, lets look for hidden directories with **Gobuster**:
 ```markdown
 gobuster dir -w /usr/share/wordlists/dirbuster/directory-list-2.3-medium.txt -u http://10.10.10.79
 ```